Oakwood School, Morgan Hill

 Oakwood School is a private, non-sectarian college preparatory school in the south Silicon Valley community of Morgan Hill, in Santa Clara County, California.

 History

 Oakwood was founded in 1998 as the Morgan Hill Country School.
 Michelle Riches Helvey and her husband Ted Helvey purchased the school and reestablished the school as Oakwood School.
 In 2005, the high school grades began and in 2009, Oakwood graduated its first senior class.

+Oakwood's Space Systems Engineering class has received notable recognition, with students appearing in an interview on KTVU FOX 2.
+The program has been accepted by NASA to deploy a 2U CubeSat to Low Earth Orbit.

-Oakwood is the sister school of Pinewood School, Los Altos, which was founded by Gwen Riches (mother of Michelle Riches Helvey), in 1959.
+Oakwood is the sister school of Pinewood School, Los Altos, which was founded by Gwen Riches (grandmother of Michelle Riches Helvey), in 1959.

 Academics

 Oakwood's high school is one of the best ranked college-prep schools in the San Francisco Bay Area (ranked 5th in 2016 in Silicon Valley by Niche).

 Oakwood School is accredited by the Western Association of Schools and Colleges and is a member of the National Association of Independent Schools.

 International studies

 Oakwood is a member of the Cambridge Network, an international academic organization, which allows Oakwood to utilize the Cambridge Network's international studies program, allowing Oakwood students to travel to other network schools around the world and similarly allowing Oakwood to host international exchange students from within the network.